GlenMerlin/GlenMerlin/README.md

 ## I'm a Student, Tech Nerd, and code in my spare time!!

-- Bi-Lithro He/Him They/Them
+- Bisexual He/Him They/Them
 - Ammature photographer
-- 17yrs old
+- 17 years old
 - Obsessed with Lucario and Dragons
 - Discord Bug Hunter
 - Developer of Telecord